 If you remember you’re dealing with real people and potential buyers, things look a little different.
 Business owners who do this well have engaging pages full of news, ideas, inspirational posts that mean something, questions and polls, works in progress, stories and feedback from customers.
 At a glance you can see there is a lovely, real person working hard on their business, someone who wants other people to be as excited about their business as they themselves are.
 Someone who cares what their customers and page fans think, who uses their page as a relationship builder and shop window and who is proud to share their products and services because they know their fans will love them.

 Where does your page stand compared to the two descriptions above?
 If you’re secretly thinking you’re more like the first, don’t worry!
-I have some tips and ideas for you that will definitely help.
+I have some tips and engagement ideas for you that will definitely help.

 1. Understand The Potential Of Your Facebook Page.